 West Indian Sea Island: The World's Rarest Cotton

 Certified by the West Indian Sea Island Cotton Association, Sea Island cotton is only found in the British West Indies where the Caribbean climate is ideal for its growth.
-The fibres are picked by hand and processed in a gentle, traditional method; the result is an unmatchable soft touch and silky texture.
-With an average staple length of 50mm its fibres are 20% longer than even other types of fine cotton.
+The fibres are picked by hand and processed in a traditional method; the result is an unmatchable soft touch and silky texture.
+With an average staple length of 50mm its fibres are 20% longer than any other type of fine cotton.

 Approximately 110 million bales of cotton are produced each year worldwide.
 Of this total, around 2 million bales (or 1.8%) are extra-long staple cotton varieties.
 The annual production of Sea Island Cotton is just 130 bales.
 It is quite simply the rarest and most precious cotton in the world.
 We use Sea Island cotton exclusively in our piqué knit resort polo shirts.
 A special hologram, guaranteeing the authenticity of the cotton, is included with each of our Sea Island polos.
 Explore the Sea Island Collection >>

 Produced in Upper Egypt, Mako is an extra-long staple cotton of exceptional fineness.
 The result is a fabric which is exceptionally soft with a silky hand but which is very robust and can withstand frequent use.
 Our Egyptian Mako cotton polo shirts are knitted using a double-jersey technique.
 Single-jersey - the most common kind - has a 'right' side (facing out) and a 'wrong' or rougher side (facing in) meaning the garment feels softer to touch than to wear.
 Using the double-jersey technique (with two 'right' sides) and a mercerised finish you will enjoy a silk-like softness inside and out.
 Explore the Egyptian Cotton Collection >>